cakephp/docs/en/appendices/3-4-migration-guide.rst

 While these changes are API compatible, they represent minor variances in behavior that may effect your application:

-* ORM\Query results will not typecast aliased columns based on the original columns type.
+* ``ORM\Query`` results will not typecast aliased columns based on the original columns type.
 For example if you alias ``created`` to ``created_time`` you will now get a ``Time`` object back instead of a string.
+* Internal ORM traits used to build Association classes have been removed and replaced with new internal APIs.
+This shouldn't impact your applications, but may if you have created custom association types.
 * ``AuthComponent`` now uses a query string to store the redirect URL when an unauthenticated user is redirected to the login page.
 Previously, this redirect was stored in the session.
 Using the query string allows for better